Data Driven Manufacturing

 The first step involves leveraging the full potential of data by developing a solid, comprehensive end-to-end data strategy that guides the complete data journey, from gathering and storing data to using it.

 Your strategic imperatives form the basis of a thorough data strategy.
 A data strategy must always be connected to the targeted business value that an organization hopes to accomplish to be effective.
 Put another way, figuring out what matters most to you, what improvements you want to see, and what is feasible.
+There are several manufacturing industry challenges for becoming a data-driven enterprise.
+A robust data strategy will help them to solve those challenges.

-There are various data use cases for manufacturing
+There are various data use cases for manufacturing:

 • The most well-known applications of data on the shop floor are quality analytics of raw materials or parts and predictive maintenance of machinery.
 Machine learning can similarly assist process improvement.